Executive Summary

 The Two-Step Framework: A Codified Test

-Legal FrameworkThe Court devoted substantial portions of its opinion to articulating, with the explicit purpose of providing “the bench and bar with a clearer understanding through a consolidation of our precedent,” the framework for distinguishing fees from taxes under Pennsylvania law.
-The Court traced the framework's origins through more than 150 years of Pennsylvania jurisprudence, citing In re Washington Avenue, 69 Pa.
+Legal FrameworkThe Court dedicated much of its opinion to clarify the framework for distinguishing fees and taxes under Pennsylvania law, aiming to provide “the bench and bar with a clearer understanding through a consolidation of our precedent.”
+The Court traced this framework through more than 150 years of Pennsylvania jurisprudence, citing In re Washington Avenue, 69 Pa.
 352 (1871); Hammett v.
 City of Philadelphia, 65 Pa.
 146 (1869); Olive Cemetery Co. v.
 City of Philadelphia, 93 Pa.
 129 (1880); Borough of McKeesport v.
 Fidler, 23 A. 799 (Pa.
 1892); Jolly v.
 Monaca Borough, 65 A. 809 (Pa.
 1907); American Aniline Products, Inc. v.
 City of Lock Haven, 135 A. 726 (Pa.
 1927); Shirk v.
 City of Lancaster, 169 A. 557 (Pa.
 1933); Supervisors of Manheim Township v.
 Workman, 38 A.2d 273 (Pa.
 1944); and In re Petition of City of Philadelphia, 16 A.2d 32 (Pa.
 1940).
-The result is a clean two-step test grounded in long-standing precedent.
+The result is a clear two-step test grounded established precedent.

-Step One: Public Capacity or Quasiprivate Capacity?
+Step One: Public Capacity or Quasi-private Capacity?

-Public capacity is characterized by duty, generality of benefit, and the absence of contract.
-A municipality is acting in its public capacity when it performs a service out of a non-delegable duty for the public benefit, in the absence of a voluntary contractual relationship with those receiving the service.
+Public capacity is defined by duty, generality of benefit, and the absence of contract.
+A municipality is acting in its public capacity when it provides a service as part of a non-delegable duty.
+The key question is whether the municipality is acting in a public or quasi-private capacity, which depends on the service's purpose and the relationship between the municipality and the service recipients.
 Examples drawn from the Court's precedent include the repair and maintenance of streets, the cleaning, watching, and lighting of public spaces (Hammett, 65 Pa. at 156), and the paving of highways (Shirk, 169 A. at 564).
-These are core governmental functions tied to the welfare of the entire community.
+These services are tied to the welfare of the entire community.

-If the municipality is acting in its public capacity, the inquiry ends and the charge is a tax.
+If the municipality is acting in its public capacity, the inquiry ends, and the charge is a tax.
 Proportionality is not reached.

 Step Two: Proportionality (Only If Reached)